adrybakov/rad-tools/docs/source/user-guide/rad-make-template.rst

 Line 10: Name of the second neighbor.

 .. note::
-    There is no LaTeX name specifies for the second neighbor.
+    There is no LaTeX name specified for the second neighbor.

 Lines 11-13: Specifications of the first, second and third bond, which are associated with the second neighbor.